ISC DHCP support for Standard DDNS

-In order to use the new standard DDNS style on a DHCP server you would simply include the following line in your configuration file.
+To use the new standard DDNS style on a DHCP server you would simply include the following line in your configuration file:

 DHCP Server - which DDNS update style and other options should I use?

-In order to understand some of the server issues between interim and standard it is helpful to understand how the TXT or DHCID RRs are used.
-When a DHCP server or client decides to update the DNS via DDNS it first gathers some basic information including the name, the ip address and the client id or DUID.
-It will attempt to update the DNS with this information and succeeds if the name didn't previously exist.
-If the name did exist then we need a method to determine if the client causing the update is the same as the client that caused the previous addition.
+In order to understand some of the server issues between interim and standard, it is helpful to understand how the TXT or DHCID RRs are used.
+When a DHCP server or client decides to update the DNS via DDNS, it first gathers some basic information including the name, the ip address, and the client id or DUID.
+It attempts to update the DNS with this information and succeeds if the name didn't previously exist.
+If the name did exist, then we need a method to determine if the client causing the update is the same as the client that caused the previous addition.
 To do this we use the TXT or DHCID RRs.
-If we always create a TXT or DHCID RR based on some information unique to the client then if the RR from the new request matches the one already in the DNS the update is for the same client and should be allowed.
+If we always create a TXT or DHCID RR based on some information unique to the client, then if the RR from the new request matches the one already in the DNS the update is for the same client and should be allowed.

-The transition issue is then that a DNS server may have a number of entries inserted by a DHCP server running the interim style and switching the DHCP server to running the standard style could result in conflicts.
-In order to alleviate some of this issue we included a simple transition mechanism.
-When the DHCP server determines that the name to address mapping has changed it will attempt to remove the old mapping before adding the new mapping.
-As the lease database contains information about the previous DDNS transaction for dynamic addresses the server is able to determine if the previous entry used a TXT or DHCID RR and remove it.
+The transition issue is that a DNS server may have a number of entries inserted by a DHCP server running the interim style, and switching the DHCP server to running the standard style could result in conflicts.
+To alleviate some of this issue, we included a simple transition mechanism.
+When the DHCP server determines that the name-to-address mapping has changed, it will attempt to remove the old mapping before adding the new mapping.
+As the lease database contains information about the previous DDNS transaction for dynamic addresses, the server is able to determine if the previous entry used a TXT or DHCID RR and remove it.

-So if you don't have any current records, for example if your are just staring to use DDNS or if you are able to delete all of your dynamic DNS records and allow them to be rebuilt, or if you have a network for which the above transition works well you should use the standard option.
-If you have a more complicated network you will need to evaluate the problems associated with any transition versus the utility of using a standard mechanism.
+So if you don't have any current records--for example, if you are just starting to use DDNS or if you are able to delete all of your dynamic DNS records and allow them to be rebuilt, or if you have a network for which the above transition works well--you should use the standard option.
+If you have a more complicated network, you will need to evaluate the problems associated with any transition versus the utility of using a standard mechanism.

 The second item to consider is the interaction of v4 and v6 addresses and the DNS.
-If you want to have the DHCP server to insert both an IPv4 and IPv6 address for a given name then the server must generate the same DHCID RR for both transactions.
-The standards define a way for the DHCPv4 and v6 clients on a machine to co-operate to provide the appropriate information in the client ID and DUID options to allow a server to create the same value for the DHCID RR.
-In order to make use of this feature you must use the standard style.
+If you want to have the DHCP server insert both an IPv4 and IPv6 address for a given name, then the server must generate the same DHCID RR for both transactions.
+The standards define a way for the DHCPv4 and v6 clients on a machine to cooperate to provide the appropriate information in the client ID and DUID options, to allow a server to create the same value for the DHCID RR.
+To use this feature you must use the standard style.